mnadeem/nodejs-opentelemetry-tempo/README.md

-# Project Demonstrating Distribute Tracing For NodeJs Applications
+# Project Demonstrating Observability For NodeJs Applications

 This is a demo project to demonstrate how we can integrate the following